muanderson/Handwritten-digit-and-letter-recogniser/README.md

     # Train the base model on MNIST
     python train_with_mlflow.py

-    # Fine-tune the best model on your custom drawings
-    python fine_tune_with_mlflow.py
-    ```

 6.  **Run the prediction app:**
     ```bash
-    # Make sure you have the final fine-tuned model saved
+    # Make sure you have the final model saved
     python interact.py
     ```
     The application will be available at `http://127.0.0.1:5000` (or the port specified in the script).